Pod Volunteer: History

 Pod Volunteer was founded in 2001 to provide a link between small charities, organisations overseas, and people from the UK wishing to do something worthwhile abroad.
 The founders of Pod Volunteer, Mike Beecham, Alex Tarrant, and Rachel Smith, volunteered together in Tanzania in 2001, working with the charity Tukae (registered charity number 1088468), which led to a request for volunteers to continue the work and establishment of Pod Volunteer.
 Pod Volunteer started sending volunteers to Tanzania in 2002, followed by Peru and Thailand.
 Pod Volunteer has expanded to ten countries: Belize, Cambodia, Ghana, India, Madagascar, Nepal, Peru, South Africa, Thailand, and Vietnam.

 Pod Volunteer describes itself as an "ethical" organisation; Alex Tarrant, the Managing Director commented on this in an interview with GoAbroad in 2015: "we believe our ethics will set us apart from many of the other organisations in our industry who may have other short term motives, such as being profit making".

 In 2010, the Pod Charity was established as a means to offer additional support to the overseas projects by providing a source of grant funding.
-The Pod Charity raised £68,264 from 2011–2014 with which they aim to:
+The Pod Charity raised £68,264 from 2011 to 2014 with which they aim to: